mtilson/docker-dokuwiki/README.md

         * used in `docker-compose.yml` only, if not defined traffic will not be routed to `dokuwiki` container
         * example: `DW_FE_RULE=Host:wiki.example.com`
     * `DW_PERSISTENT_DIR`
-        * host persistent volume to store DockuWiki site data
+        * host persistent volume to store DockuWiki site data, ACME Let's Encrypt certificates, and a pravite key of your backup Git server account
         * mandatory, used by `deploy.sh` to create host persistent volumes directory structure
         * used in `docker-compose.yml` to define persistent volumes
         * example: `DW_PERSISTENT_DIR=/opt/wiki.example.com`